It can be really daunting when you start approaching retailers and it can be tricky to know if you're doing it right.

 To avoid being sent to their junk email folder, try linking your catalogue, particularly if it's a large file.
 Include a price list/order form in word or excel format if you're pitching to an independent retailer.
 Something that they can easily fill in if they would like to place an order.
 Also, make it really clear how they can order and make sure that your catalogue includes your terms and conditions, you can read more about how to create your catalogue here.

-Just as with social media asking questions increases your chances of getting a reply and encourage engagement.
+Just as with social media asking questions increases your chances of getting a reply and encourages engagement.
 Try to ask 3 questions if you can.
 If you're a newsletter subscriber, then you can refer to your '50 questions to start a conversation' download for some ideas.

 How I can help